 What we do

-The Medical Sciences Council of New Zealand is one of eighteen New Zealand health regulation authorities appointed by the Minister of Health under the Health Practitioners Competence Assurance Act 2003 (the Act).
+The Medical Sciences Council of New Zealand is one of eighteen New Zealand health responsible authorities appointed by the Minister of Health under the Health Practitioners Competence Assurance Act 2003 (the Act).

 The Council is responsible for the administration of the Act regarding two separate health professions:

 The primary responsibility of the Council is to protect the health and safety of the New Zealand public.
 The Council ensures this by: